helm/helm-www/content/en/blog/2019-06-10-get-helm-sh.md

 If you're using [the get script](https://helm.sh/docs/using_helm/#from-script), it is now [pulling from the new URL](https://github.com/helm/helm/blob/2ca025d48222d6fa188653e2ca5eda6ed799145c/scripts/get#L114), so no changes on your end are required.

-All the download URLs in our [Github releases](https://github.com/helm/helm/releases) have also been changed to use the new URL.
+All the download URLs in our [GitHub releases](https://github.com/helm/helm/releases) have also been changed to use the new URL.

 ## What's under the hood?